halbs13/Dynamics-NAV-Labour-Hire/au-labour-generate-invoices.md

 You can create a manual invoice directly from the Customer card.
 First go to the Customer Card by accessing the following menu:
-Departments/Labour Hire/Candidate Processing/Customers
+*Departments/Labour Hire/Candidate Processing/Customers*

 -	 Select the Customer record from the Customer List by searching and clicking on the record.
--	 Once you have selected your customer record, click on the “Sales Invoice” button to create a blank invoice and click “Enter” to create a new invoice.
-When you click “Enter” the information on the “General” Tab will populate with various information from the Customer Card.
+-	 Once you have selected your customer record, click on the “Sales Invoice” button to create a blank invoice and click “Enter” Customer Card.
 The Posting and Document Date will default from today’s date.
 -	In the “Lines” Tab complete the following information at a minimum.
  Field Name
   Description